A computer as a home media center

 xserver-command=X -s 0 -dpms

-to the other (for example autologin) options.
+to the other settings (for example autologin).

 Audio